Aldukhov/first-project/Readme.md

-Проект "Научиться учиться"

-Проект состоит из следующих блоков:

-header - содержит заголовок первого уровня и анимацию. Для реализации этого блока мы использовали абсолютное позиционирование объектов. Чтобы анимаия не выходила за пределы контейнера, используется параметр: overflow: hidden

-main - главна часть нашего проекта, состоящая из 9 секций, которые будут описаны ниже:

-секция two-columns - реализована с помощью флекс-верстки.

-секция techniques - реализована с помощью флекс-вёрстки.

-секция video - реализована с помощью функции iframe.

-секция oakley - реализована по аналогии с секцией two columns

-секция feynman - реализована с помощью флекс-вёрстки.

-секция digits - секция реализована с помощью флекс-вёрстки.

-секция khan - реализована с помощью флекс-вёрстки.

-секция кауфмана - реализована по аналогии с секцией dgits.

-секция rescources - реализована с помощью флекс-вёрстки.

-footer - подвал сайта реализован с помощью флекс-вёрстки. внутри подвала находится

-и
-. Ссылки включают в себя иконки.
-Дополнительный функционал:

-Анимация реализована с помощью @keyframes
+Learning to Learn" project

+The project consists of the following blocks:

+header - contains the first level header and animation.
+To implement this block we used absolute positioning of objects.
+To keep the animation within the container, the parameter: overflow: hidden is used.

+main - the main part of our project, consisting of 9 sections, which will be described below:

+two-columns section - implemented using flex layout.

+techniques section - implemented using flex layout.

+video section - implemented using the iframe function.

+oakley section - implemented similarly to the two-columns section.

+feynman section - implemented using flex layout.

+digits section - implemented with the help of flex-weaving.

+khan section - implemented with the help of flex-weaving.

+kaufman section - implemented similarly to the dgits section.

+rescources section - implemented with the help of flex-web.

+footer - the basement of the site is implemented with the help of flex-web.

+и .
+Links include icons.
+Additional functionality:

+Animation is implemented using @keyframes